What's the motivation behind your artwork? Are you a Pokémon fan?

 What makes your art unique from other artists?

 The combination of generative expression and pop taste is what I find unique about my arts.

 What anime has influenced you the most?

 The one that made me realize that anime expression was so interesting was "Bakemonogatari".

-Where do you see the future of anime in web3 and what impact to you think it would have on the culture?
+Where do you see the future of anime in web3 and what impact do you think it would have on the culture?

 How do you find inspiration for your pieces and consistently create creative new works?

-I try to get lots of input by seeing many kinds of art, designs, graphics, and animations.
-And when I think of something, I immediately put it in code or if I don't have time, I write it down in a note or sketch.
+I always try to get lots of input by seeing many kinds of art, designs, graphics, and animations.
+And when I think of something and come up with some ideas, I immediately go put it in code or if I don't have time, I write it down in a note or sketch.

-Do you have a favorite colour combination to use in your artwork?
+Do you have favorite color combinations to use in your artworks?